 Abstract.
 In the autumn, the French Mediterranean area is frequently exposed to heavy precipitation events whose daily accumulation can exceed 300 mm.
-One of the key processes contributing to these precipitation amounts is the deep convection, which can be resolved explicitly by state-or-the-art convection-permitting model to reproduce heavy rainfall events that are comparable to observations.
+One of the key processes contributing to these precipitation amounts is deep convection, which can be explicitly resolved by state-of-the-art convection-permitting models to reproduce heavy rainfall events that are comparable to observations.
 This approach has been tested and performed at climate scale in several studies in recent decades for different areas.
-In this research, we investigate the added

-- 15 values of using an ensemble of three climate simulations at convection-permitting resolution (approx. 3 km) in replicating extreme precipitation events in both daily and shorter time scales over the South of France.
-These three convection-permitting simulations are performed with the Weather Research and Forecasting Model (WRF).
+In this research, we investigate the added value of using an ensemble of three climate simulations at convection-permitting resolution (approx. 3 km) to replicate extreme precipitation events at both daily and shorter timescales over the south of France.
+These three convection-permitting simulations are performed with the Weather Research and Forecasting (WRF) Model.
 They are forced by three EURO-CORDEX simulations, which are also run with WRF at the resolution of 0.11° (approx. 12 km).
-We found - 20 that a convection-permitting approach provides a more realistic representation of extreme daily and 3-hourly rainfall in comparison with EURO-CORDEX simulations.
-Their similarity with observations allows a use for climate change studies and its impacts.
+We found that a convection-permitting approach provides a more realistic representation of extreme daily and 3-hourly rainfall in comparison with EURO-CORDEX simulations.
+Their similarity to observations allows use for climate change studies and its impacts.

-1. Introduction
+1 Introduction